zrax/string_theory/README.md

 String Theory is designed to provide:
 - Minimal surprises.
-Strings are immutable objects, so you never have to worry whether your `.replace()` will create a copy or modify the original -- it will always return a copy unless the new string is identical.
+Strings are immutable objects, so you never have to worry whether your `.replace()` will create a copy or modify the original -- it will always return a copy even if the new string is identical.
 - UTF-8 by default.
 You don't have to remember what encoding your string data came in as; by the time `ST::string` is constructed, its data is assumed to already be in the UTF-8 encoding.
 This also allows easy re-use by other